klis87/redux-requests/packages/redux-saga-requests/README.md

 - mocking - mock driver, which use can use for test purposes or when you would like to integrate with API not yet implemented (and once API is finished, you could just change driver to Axios or Fetch and magicaly everything will work!)
 - multiple driver support - for example you can use Axios for one part of your requests and Fetch Api for another part
 - compatible with FSA, `redux-act` and `redux-actions` libraries (see [redux-act example](https://github.com/klis87/redux-saga-requests/tree/master/examples/redux-act-integration))
-- simple to use with server side rendering - for example you could pass Axios instance to `createRequestInstance` and you don't need to worry that Axios interceptors would be shared across multiple requests
+- simple to use with server side rendering - you can structure your code however you want and `countServerRequests` will let you know when all requests are done on the server side and when you can render your app
 - `onRequest`, `onSuccess`, `onError` and `onAbort` interceptors, you can attach your sagas (or simple functions) to them to define a global behaviour for a given event type
 - optional `requestsPromiseMiddleware`, which promisifies requests actions dispatch, so you can wait in your react components to get request response, the same way like you can do this with `redux-thunk`